khughitt/cats/README.md

 4. Built-in mechanism to display x lines at a time? (more/less style)
 5. Add option to print available colors
 6. Support for specifying offset when highlighting nt stop codons
-7. non-fasta input formats
+7. simpler customization (e.g. using integers for colors)
-8. simpler customization (e.g. using integers for colors)
+8. Man page
-9. Man page
+9. Fix GFF parsing and switch to parsing stdin directly instead of using the GFF parse to avoid having to read entire file at once.